 After an 11-year old drought, the Football Club Internazionale Milano has won its 19th scudetto.
 Here’s how it happened.

-On Sunday May 2nd, Inter mathematically won the scudetto agains Crotone.
-Sure, there are still four games left in the Serie A championship, but one things is certain: the Inter scudetto.
+On Sunday, May 2nd, Inter mathematically won the scudetto against Crotone.
+Sure, there are still four games left in the Serie A championship, but one thing is certain: the Inter scudetto.

 The Inter scudetto: a surprising result